 On this page, enable Vagrant support in PhpStorm, specify the location of the VagrantFile, and handle the list of Vagrant base boxes to use in creation of virtual boxes (instances).

 Before you start working with Vagrant, make sure that:

 Vagrant is downloaded and installed.

 Specify the fully qualified address of the executable file: vagrant.bat for Windows, vagrant for Unix and macOS.
-Type the path manually, or click the browse button and locate the desired file in the Select vagrant executable dialog box.
+Type the path manually, or click the browse button and locate the desired file in the Select vagrant executable dialog.

 Specify here the fully qualified path to the directory, where the task

-VagrantFile is a configuration file that defines the instance (virtual machine) you need.
+A Vagrantfile is a configuration file that defines the instance (virtual machine) you need.
 The file contains the virtual IP address, port mappings, and the memory size to assign.
 The file can specify which folders are shared and which third-party software should be installed.
 According to the Vagrantfile your instance (virtual machine) is configured, provisioned against the relevant Vagrant base box, and deployed on your computer.
 A Vagrantfile is created through the

 When creation of an instance (virtual machine) is invoked either through the